 How to Clean Your Tea Infuser

-- Soak in vinegar or baking soda water occasionally for a deep clean.
+- Occasionally soak in vinegar or baking soda water.

-- Always dry thoroughly to prevent rust or mildew.
+- Dry thoroughly to prevent mildew or rust.

 Final Sip